Brianojunga/airbnb-clone-project/README.md

 ⚙️ **6.
 Data Optimization**

 This feature focuses on improving performance through database indexing, caching, and query optimization.
 By reducing load times and improving data retrieval speed, it ensures a smoother and more efficient user experience, especially at scale.

+**API Security**

+🔐 **1.
+Authentication**

+**What it is:**
+Authentication ensures that only verified users can access the system by requiring valid credentials (e.g., email and password or OAuth tokens).
+Django’s built-in authentication system or JWT (JSON Web Tokens) can be used for secure login and session management.

+**Why it’s important:**
+It prevents unauthorized access to user accounts, ensuring that personal data, bookings, and payment details are only accessible to legitimate users.

+🧩**2.
+Authorization**

+**What it is:**
+Authorization determines what actions a user is allowed to perform after being authenticated.
+Role-based access control (RBAC) will be implemented to separate privileges between users (guests, hosts, and admins).

+**Why it’s important:**
+It ensures users can only access or modify data they own (e.g., a host can edit their property but not another host’s listing), maintaining data integrity and privacy.

+🧱**3.
+Data Encryption**

+**What it is:**
+Sensitive data such as passwords and payment information will be encrypted using strong algorithms (e.g., AES, bcrypt, SSL/TLS).
+All communication between clients and the server will occur over HTTPS.

+**Why it’s important:**
+Encryption protects user credentials and payment details from being intercepted or exposed during transmission or while stored in the database.

+🚦 **4.
+Rate Limiting**

+**What it is:**
+Rate limiting restricts the number of requests a client can make in a given timeframe using tools like Django REST Framework’s throttling.

+**Why it’s important:**
+It prevents brute-force login attacks and protects the backend from denial-of-service (DoS) attempts, ensuring system stability and fair access for all users.

+🧹 **5.
+Input Validation and Sanitization**

+**What it is:**
+All incoming data will be validated and sanitized to prevent malicious inputs such as SQL injection or cross-site scripting (XSS).

+**Why it’s important:**
+It protects the system from being exploited by attackers who might try to manipulate database queries or execute harmful scripts.

+🧾 **6.
+Secure Payment Handling**

+**What it is:**
+Integration with trusted third-party payment processors (e.g., Stripe or PayPal) ensures that payment information never directly touches the application’s database.

+**Why it’s important:**
+It guarantees compliance with PCI-DSS standards and prevents exposure of sensitive financial data, protecting both users and the platform from fraud.

+🧍 **7.
+Logging and Monitoring**

+**What it is:**
+Security logs and monitoring tools will track login attempts, failed transactions, and data access patterns.
+Suspicious activity will trigger alerts or temporary account lockdowns.

+**Why it’s important:**
+Early detection of security breaches or unauthorized access helps prevent data loss and ensures accountability.